"I now have trousers which actually fit! For the first time ever." Tasha Mellins-Cohen, Trouser Fitting course student, Brighton

 This project will include:

-Make a calico or cotton fabric toile (mock up), fit, then draw adjustments back onto pattern, possibly making second toile or part toile to check
+Cut out and sew a calico or cotton fabric toile (mock up), fit, then draw adjustments back onto pattern, possibly making second toile or part toile to check

 Produce a pair of trousers (pockets optional if you have time and skills to fit this in) with zip and waistband